ZhengxuYan/ZhengxuYan.github.io/personal_website/source/about/index.md

 date: 2024-10-22 21:37:06
 layout: about
 ---
 ## Hello, I'm Zhengxu! 👋

-I'm a Computer Science M.S. student at Stanford University (expected graduation April 2027) and a recent graduate of UC Berkeley, where I earned my B.A. in Computer Science and Data Science with High Distinction.
+I'm a Computer Science M.S. student at Stanford University and a recent graduate of UC Berkeley, where I earned my B.A. in Computer Science and Data Science with High Distinction.
 My academic journey has been driven by a deep fascination with the intersection of rigorous systems research and real-world applications, particularly in verifiable code generation, diffusion transformers, and AI for healthcare operations.

 ### Academic Interests 🎓

 My primary focus lies in Machine Learning and its applications.
 I'm particularly interested in:

 - Large Language Models and their applications
 - Computer Vision and Image Processing
 - Deep Reinforcement Learning